Mona Quick Guide

 • Frozen duration is extended by 15%.

 At the time of writing, Mona’s C1 has a bug where, unlike what it says, it does not increase Frozen duration at all.
 Apart from that, Mona’s C1 is a welcome damage increase to Hydro-related reactions, considering that Mona has very few teams that do not utilize such reactions.
-It is important to note that the 15% increase to Vaporize DMG does not affect Mona’s damage from the first Illusory Bubble pop, but will affect all subsequent pops in a multi-target scenario.
+It is important to note that the 15% increase to Vaporize damage does not affect Mona’s damage from the first Illusory Bubble pop, but will affect all subsequent pops in a multi-target scenario.

 Constellation 2